Tribes and Treks: A Tree-Planting, Culture-Sharing Experience

 MAD Travel has the ambitious goal of harnessing responsible tourism to reforest 3000 hectares of land (about 11 square miles).
 Aside from the obvious draw of visiting the Aeta community (I’m always a fan of learning and respectful cultural exchange through well-planned community tourism), that’s what piqued my interest.

 Arriving in Zambales, as always, felt like coming home.
-I lived in Zambales in 2009 while working at an NGO so the beaches, the mountains, the people, feel warm and familiar.
+I lived in Zambales in 2009 while working at an NGO so the beaches, the mountains, the people feel warm and familiar.

-We bused from Manila to the jump-off point for the tour, Circle Hostel.
+Andrew and I bused from Manila to the jump-off point for the tour, Circle Hostel.
 There, we met up with Andrea, our MAD Travel guide, and the rest of the travelers who were joining the trek.
 After a quick jeepney ride until there were no longer any roads to travel on, we set off on foot through flat, sandy terrain with tall, feathery-plumed grass waving above our heads.
 We’d been joined by members of the Aeta community driving two Carabao carts, which we’d be grateful for near the end of our trek under the blazing sun.

 Our first destination was the nursery where MAD Travel guests and the Aeta community work together to bring life back to the surrounding mountainside.
 After Andrea told us the story of the area’s history, MAD Travel’s goals in creating a better future for the area, and answered our questions about the reforestation project, we set to work.

 Our group of travelers was small, but competitive, and planted 525 trees in just a few hours.
 They’ll stay in the nursery until they’re strong enough to thrive, and then they’ll be planted in the ground by members of the Aeta tribe (who are, of course, paid for their work as planters and caretakers through proceeds of Tribes & Treks tours).